نوع مقاله : مقاله پژوهشی

 چکیده

-In this study the effectiveness of BDS as a new biopolymer-based mulch was compared with slurry lime and sugarcane molasses as conventional compounds for covering iron concentrate storage piles in controlling wind erosion.The experiments were conducted in a factorial design in a randomized complete block design.
-BDS at 1% and 2%, slurry lime at 10% and molasses at 20% solutions concentrations were prepared.
-Each of the treatments was sprayed on three trays filled with concentrate.
-The prepared sample trays were subjected to wind erosion tests in a wind tunnel after 1 week, 2 weeks and 3 weeks of preparation.
-Among the selected treatments, the BDS2% showed the highest efficiency, reducing wind erosion 0.34 kg/m²/h compared to 2.1 kg/m²/h in the control and increasing the erosion threshold speed to 54 km/h, whereas the control had a threshold of only 26 km/h.
-Slurry Lime offered less resistance to wind erosion with an erosion rate of 1.8 kg/m²/h and a threshold velocity of 39.6 km/h.
-The effectiveness of molasses and BDS1% was similar with erosion rates of 1.1 and 1.2 kg/m²/h, and threshold velocities of 47.5 and 48.2 km/h, respectively.
-Moreover, the mulches effectiveness reduced over time and erosion rates increasing by an average of 35–50% from week 1 to week 3.
-Considering the advantages of the new material, including environmental compatibility, no negative effects on the pellet and favorable efficiency in protecting against wind erosion, it can replace conventional compounds as a mulch for iron concentrate piles.
+In the mining and steel industry situated in arid lands, significant concentrations of particulate matter (PM) are emitted from raw material storage sites, particularly from iron ore piles and concentrate storage piles.
+In this study, the effectiveness of BDS mulches, a novel biopolymer-based mulch, was compared with slurry lime and sugarcane molasses as conventional compounds for covering iron concentrate storage piles to control wind erosion.
+The experiments were conducted using a factorial design within a randomized complete block design.
+BDS at concentrations of 1% and 2%, slurry lime at 10%, and molasses at 20% solution concentrations were prepared.
+Each treatment was sprayed onto three trays filled with concentrate.
+The prepared sample trays were subjected to wind erosion tests in a wind tunnel after 1, 2, and 3 weeks following preparation.
+Among the selected treatments, BDS at 2% (BDS2%) exhibited the highest efficiency, reducing wind erosion to 0.34 kg/m²/h compared to 2.1 kg/m²/h in the control treatment, and increasing the erosion threshold velocity to 54 km/h, whereas the control had a threshold of only 26 km/h.
+Slurry lime offered lower resistance to wind erosion, with an erosion rate of 1.8 kg/m²/h and a threshold velocity of 39.6 km/h.
+The effectiveness of molasses and BDS at 1% (BDS1%) was similar, with erosion rates of 1.1 and 1.2 kg/m²/h, and threshold velocities of 47.5 and 48.2 km/h, respectively.
+Moreover, the effectiveness of the mulches diminished over time, with erosion rates increasing by an average of 35–50% from week 1 to week 3.
+Considering the advantages of the new material—including environmental compatibility, no negative effects on pellet quality, and favorable efficiency in protecting against wind erosion—it can replace conventional compounds as a mulch for iron concentrate piles.

 کلیدواژهها